User Access Management - Understanding Organization ID Account Levels in the Business Center

 Introduction

 Each Organization ID (formerly known as a Cybersource Merchant ID) includes two account levels that you can use to manage your business activities within Cybersource Business Center.
+This article explains the purpose of each account level, how they relate to one another, and how Single Sign-On (SSO) can be used to manage multiple Organization IDs through a single login.

 Overview